 When in-house actually makes sense

 For most mobile apps, FunnelFox is faster, cheaper, and more effective.
-But there are a few scenarios where building in-house can be a reasonable choice:
+But there are scenarios where building in-house — traditionally or through vibe coding — can be a reasonable choice:

 - You have spare DevOps capacity.
 When your team has bandwidth for a multi-month infrastructure build without slowing the core product.